These vegan red velvet cupcakes are soft, fluffy and perfectly paired with some cream cheese frosting!

 So I decided now would be the perfect time.
 With the holiday of love fast approaching, it just made sense to make more of my desserts red, pink or heart shaped.
 Because that’s the whole point of Valentine’s day, right?

-What Gives Vegan Red Velvet Cupcakes Their Color?
+What Gives The Cupcakes Their Colour?

 There is somewhat of a chemical reaction that goes on with the acid in the buttermilk (vegan buttermilk in this case!) and the cocoa powder, which brings out slightly red/maroon tones.